What Is Perinatal Depression And Anxiety?

 Perinatal depression and anxiety affect almost 100,000 expectant and new parents in Australia each year.
 Often, estimates for anxiety and depression are combined because many new parents experience symptoms of both.
 Sometimes, one may present more strongly than the other.

 Depression alone affects up to one in ten women during pregnancy.
 In the first year after birth, it affects up to one in five women.
 Perinatal depression in dads or partners is not as well-researched.
 Evidence to date estimates about one in ten new dads are affected at some point from pregnancy through to the first year after birth.
 This rises to I in 5 if the mother is depressed.
-Dads’ roles have evolved in recent decades and men can find this transition to parenthood tricky.
+Dads’ roles have evolved in recent decades and some men can find this transition to parenthood challenging as they juggle all of the changes.

-Mood disturbances, such as depression, tend to fluctuate more frequently and deteriorate more rapidly if they occur in the perinatal period than at other times.
+Mood disturbances, such as depression, tend to fluctuate more frequently and deteriorate more rapidly in the perinatal period than at other times.
 It is a vulnerable time.
 Perinatal depression is a recognisable and diagnosable medical condition.
-Genetic and prior life experiences are important.
-Triggers can include biological factors (for example, interrupted sleep; hormonal changes), psychological factors (for example, personal or family history of depression or anxiety), and social factors (for example, lack of family support).
+Genetic and prior life experiences can play a significant part in its development.
+Triggers can include biological factors (for example, genetics, hormonal changes), psychological factors (for example, personal or family history of depression or anxiety), and social factors (for example, lack of family support).
 It is treatable, and it is important to remember that recovery is possible with the right supports in place.

 An episode of perinatal depression and anxiety can be mild, moderate, or severe.
 It is diagnosed when several of the following symptoms occur for more than two weeks, causing significant distress or impairment: